Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 </div>

 Light pours forth from you, the ground itself glowing where you walk.
 For the duration of this miracle:

 - You can use your boons on any creature within the _shining light_ tile effect, regardless of range or line of sight.
 This includes any effect which applies a boon to the target (including the Treat and Break Grapple minor actions).
 - At the start of each of your turns, create the _shining light_ tile effect in all tiles within a 2 tile radius of you.
 This tile effect persists as long as your concentration holds.
 - When this tile effect is triggered, the triggering creature gains 6 + Presence absorption.

 The _shining light_ tile effect has the following effects:

 - its tiles are filled with bright light
 - tiles adjacent to it are filled with dim light
-- all shround and invisibility effects in these tiles are negated
+- all shroud and invisibility effects in these tiles are negated

 When this miracle persists, all _shining light_ tile effects on the battlefield become permanent.
 If this miracle ends before it persists, remove all _shining light_ tile effects from the battlefield.